learn-co-curriculum/phase-0-git-pushing-code/README.md

 git push
 ```

-As a small shortcut, you can also combine adding and committing by using an
+As a small shortcut, you can also combine adding all tracked files and
-additional option flag, `-a`, with the commit command:
+committing by using an additional option flag, `-a`, with the commit command:

 ```bash
 git commit -am "commit message" git push
 ```

+Note that the `-am` flags will work for adding and committing changes to
+existing tracked files, but if you need to create a new file as part of any
+lesson, you'll need to use `git add` to track that file before committing.

 ## Conclusion